 - Alcoholism is a chronic disease — a disease that persists over a long period of time, cannot be prevented by vaccines or cured by medication, and does not disappear on its own.

 - Alcoholism is a progressive disease, meaning the disease increases in severity as it advances.

 - If left untreated, alcoholism is a fatal disease.

 - Alcoholics are genetically predisposed to the disease.

 For other organizations that would like to support the alcohol awareness campaign, NCADD has developed Alcohol Awareness Month resource materials.
 Links to those materials are located on the website, http://www.ncadd.org/index.php/programs-a-services/alcohol-awareness-month.

 The experienced defense attorneys at Alpert Schreyer want you to know that if you have been arrested for DUI in Maryland, you have no time to waste.
-Call us today at (866) 444-6363 for a free consultation or complete our online contact form.
+Call us today at (866) 444-6363 for a free case evaluation or complete our online contact form.